 Mix 1/2 ounce of Resin Obsession super clear resin.
-The super clear resin is perfect for this project because it releases bubbles easily.
+This epoxy is perfect for this project because it releases bubbles easily.
 That’s a must when you’re using tall molds like here.
 Resin bubbles need to rise to the surface without much effort.

 Step 2: Add colors

 💡 Pro tip: A few of these powders go a long way.
-Start with less than what you think you need, then add more as necessary.
+Start with less than what you think you need.
+You can always add more.

 Pour colored resin into the molds, but only fill part way.
 Because these molds have a narrow opening, your resin will probably drip on the sides.

 But hang tight.
 The resin will eventually make its way to the bottom of the mold.
 Fill each resin mold a third to halfway full.

 💡 Pro tip: You can use a toothpick to remove any remaining resin drips from the inside of the mold before pouring the next layer.

 To get a fluid look when making your pendants, pour the next layer of resin while the first layer is still liquid.
 This will let it blend a bit and have a wavy line junction where the two layers meet.